rl-institut/open_plan/docs/model/components.rst

 Energy providers
 ################

-The energy providers are the most complex assets in the MVS model.
+The energy providers are the most complex assets in the open_plan model.
 They are composed of a number of sub-assets

     - Energy consumption source, providing the energy required from the system with a certain price
     - Energy peak demand pricing "transformers", which represent the costs induced due to peak demand